koansys/isat/README.rst

 tiles from Bing (beachball of death).

-Instead, put the unpacked files into a place your web server can see it, then hit the index.html.
+Instead, put the unpacked files into a place your web server can see them, then hit the index.html.
 On my Mac, I put it under ~/Sites/

 Browser support
 ---------------